 Water when the soil has completely dried out.
 When watering, water with fresh water moderately and evenly from above, allowing water to soak through to the roots.
 Tip out any excess water.
 Mist the leaves occasionally.
 Reduce watering during the cold season.

 Does well at room temperature between 60°F - 77°F. Cold temperatures should be avoided.

 Prefers higher levels of humidity, around 75% or above, in summer months.
 In other months a normal humidity level is desired.
 If the air around the plant is too dry, use a humidifier or occasionally mist the plant to increase humidity.

-The plant can live happily in the provided grow pot for up to 8 months.
-Check if the plant is ready to be repotted by touching the soil and seeing if it has become loose, or if the roots have filled the bottom of the pot.
+The plant can live happily in the provided pot for up to 8 months.
+Check if the plant is ready to be repotted by touching the soil and seeing if it has become loose, or if the roots have become overgrown.
 Repot using a rich, well-draining soil.
 Repot every few years in the Spring.
 When your plant is ready to be repotted, you can follow our simple how-to guide.